gits5213/StandardsReadME/README.md

 # Standards
 This repository is the source for the IT Training & Consultant Inc. Software Development, Full Stack SQA Engineering & Code4Kids Standards and best practices documentation.
+More info: [IT Training & Consultant Inc.](https:www.onetechi.com)

 # Get Started
 Jump into any of these topics!